 Additional Comparison Bible Verses

-The following bible verses about comparison are great assets to any bible study for busy moms.
+The following bible verses about comparison from the Holy Bible are great assets to any bible study for busy moms.
 If you have ever felt the sting of comparison even if for a moment, filling those attacked voids with the power of the word of God will help even the woman struggling with comparison the most to feel more at ease.

 Meditate on these comparison bible studies daily!

 For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.

 This english standard version translation reminds us that we are to walk humbly through this life, and to be reminded that each of us is uniquely designed.